Hugh Riminton: Career

 In February 2014, Network Ten appointed Riminton as a presenter of Ten Eyewitness News in Sydney with Sandra Sully.
 He co-anchored the bulletin until February 2017 when Sully took over as solo presenter.

 In August 2020, Riminton commenced as occasional presenter of the Brisbane 10 News First bulletin, after the network consolidated production of bulletins for all cities to Melbourne (for Melbourne and Adelaide) and Sydney (for Sydney, Brisbane and Perth).

 In June 2025, Network 10 announced that Riminton would anchor the new Friday edition of 10 News+ alongside Ursula Heger.

+In September 2026, Riminton announced his departure and retirement from Network 10 after 17 years.

 Other roles and activities

-He is actively involved in Australian Defence veterans' welfare issues and was a foundation board member of the charity Soldier On.
-He also was foundation chair of the John Mac Foundation, founded by 2017 NSW Australian of the Year, Deng Adut.
+Riminton is actively involved in Australian defence veterans' welfare issues and was a foundation board member of the charity Soldier On.
+He was also the foundation chair of the John Mac Foundation, founded by the 2017 New South Wales Australian of the Year, Deng Adut.
 Its primary work is funding university scholarships for Australian students from refugee backgrounds.
 Riminton is a member of the advisory board of Media Diversity Australia and is on the board of the Crescent Institute, a Sydney-based think tank.

 In 2017, Hachette Australia published Riminton's autobiography, Minefields: A life in the news game.

 Personal life

 Riminton was married to Sue Perry from the 1980s to the 1990s.

 Natasha Stott Despoja, a leader of the Australian Democrats (served 2001-02) was in a relationship with Riminton until 2001.

 Riminton and Stott Despoja had an unusual reunion in 2013 when they were both on the same panel for The Project coverage of that year's federal election.

-In 2004, he moved to Hong Kong with Kumi Taguchi.

 Riminton was a single father when he met journalist Mary Lloyd in early 2007 while working at CNN.
 In 2009, the family moved to Canberra, Australia, where their son was born.
 The couple were married in Cambodia in 2010.
 Their daughter was born in 2011.
 They separated in 2023.